carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ## What is data bias?

+>“Although neural networks might be said to write their own programs, they do so towards goals set by humans, using data collected for human purposes.
+If the data is skewed, even by accident, the computers will amplify injustice.” — The Guardian

 Machine learning systems fundamentally learn and make decisions based on the training data they are fed by us.
 If that data is incomplete, or skewed in anyway, the model will reflect this.
 Data is said to be biased when it is not representative of the population or phenomenon we want to predict, for instance it may be missing variables necessary to properly capture the real world.
-Data may also be referred to as biased when skewed by the unfairness, inequities, stereotypes and human biases found in the real world.
+Data may also be biased when skewed by the unfairness, inequities, stereotypes and human biases found in the real world.
 Biased data will effect the accuracy of a machine learning model's predictions, and at worst, lead to the amplification of unfairness.

->“Although neural networks might be said to write their own programs, they do so towards goals set by humans, using data collected for human purposes.
-If the data is skewed, even by accident, the computers will amplify injustice.” — The Guardian

-The presence of data bias in the classifications and predictions of machine learning is a key challenge today.
+The presence of data bias in the classifications and predictions of machine learning is a key challenge today, but being aware of the problem allows us to take proactive steps to mitigate their effects.

 >## Activity
 >